Award Description

 Eligibility Requirements

-College graduates who will have received a bachelor's degree by July 2024 are eligible to apply.
+College graduates who will have received a bachelor's degree by the start of the fellowship are eligible to apply.

-For the Implementation Science Fellowship, research experience with psychology, community engagement, public health, and education is valued.
+For the ACCESS Fellowship, research experience with psychology, community engagement, public health, and education is valued.
 A key feature of this fellowship is interest in studying strategies that support the translation of therapeutic practices into community systems.
-There is an emphasis on community systems that serve marginalized and minoritized families and young children.
-We strongly value diversity and encourage candidates of all backgrounds and all career routes to apply.
+There is an emphasis on community systems that serve marginalized and minoritized autistic individuals and their families.

 Frequently Asked Questions